-Here it helps to turn upside down: Draw the worst horror scenario!
-Try it out with the question: "What can we do to completely scare our customers out?"
-You'll be amazed at the creative answers you receive and how some employees think at the same time, whether they are not in one place or another without a bad intention, but the more momentously violated the value system.
-This method is especially useful in situations that are deadlocked or when participants are unaware of the effects of their behaviors.
+Here it helps to turn your head upside down: Draw the worst horror scenario!
+Try it with the question: "What can we do to scare off our customers completely?"
+You will be amazed at the creative answers you receive and how some employees get pondered at the same time, whether they are not at one point or another without a malicious intent, but are therefore more seriously violating the value system.
+This method is particularly useful in deadlocked situations or when participants are unaware of the effects of their behavior.

 Fill empty phrases with life

-"We as a company rely on trust, transparency and appreciation of the customer" - boring, right?
+"We as a company rely on trust, transparency and appreciation towards the customer" - boring isn't it?
 But why?
-Because every company claims these interchangeable keywords as a philosophy and prints on its website or in glossy brochures.
+Because every company claims these interchangeable keywords as a philosophy and prints them on its website or in glossy brochures.

 So what if these empty tags are nicely written by the participants on moderation cards when the job is to improve the mood in the team?
 Here the moderator has to ask wisely and fill these lifeless terms with life.
 Bring the participants back to real life.
-For example, through questions like "By what behaviors of your colleagues would you recognize that they raise confidence for you?"
+For example, through questions like “What behaviors of your colleagues would you recognize that they have confidence in you?”

-The best slogans are of little use if the employees do not live up to these communicated values.
-If the slogan "We are clearing the way" is, the employees would have to ask the question: "How can I behave that my client feels I'm paving the way?"
+The best slogans are of little use if the employees do not live these communicated values.
+If the slogan is "We are clearing the way", the employees should be asked the question: "How can I behave that my customer feels like I'm clearing his way?"

 The view into the treasure chest

 As a moderator, you can draw on the rich experience of your participants and appreciate their abilities and above all their successes.
 If there is a seemingly unsolvable problem in the room, the gaze automatically drifts off into the negative.
 Actively act as a moderator, reminding your participants of their achievements and merits they can be proud of.
-Help with questions like "What's going on especially well in your team, which success stories are you particularly proud of?" or "How did you manage to work so successfully last year despite the vacant position?"
+Help with questions like "What is going particularly well in your team, which success stories are you particularly proud of?" or “How did you manage to work so successfully last year despite the vacancy?”